write-you-a-scheme-v2/scheme/docs/00_overview.md

 This approach is a system called Lisp-1, contrasted to Common Lisp's Lisp-2 system, where functions and variables have different environments.

 ## Scheme Type System
-Scheme is a dynamic language, like Python, Ruby, Perl, or [as compared to a static language](https://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/) like C++ or Java.
+Scheme is a dynamic language, like Python, Ruby, Perl, or [as contrasted with a static language](https://pythonconquerstheuniverse.wordpress.com/2009/10/03/static-vs-dynamic-typing-of-programming-languages/) like C++ or Java.
 Dynamic languages are easy to use and simple to implement, but allow for some preventable errors that would be impossible in a static language.
 For an example from our Scheme, `(+ 'a' 1)` is valid syntax wildly open to interpretation at runtime.
 (Try it on the REPL!)
 If you are interested in building a typed language in Haskell, [this](http://okmij.org/ftp/Haskell/AlgorithmsH.html#teval) guide shows how type inference makes language engineering significantly more complex.
-Dynamic languages are not all doom and gloom, they give the user tremendous flexibility.
+Dynamic languages are not all doom and gloom: they give the user tremendous flexibility.
 The R Programming Language is an excellent example of a dynamic language that excels at statistical computing by giving the user incredible flexibility and choice over how to implement ideas.
 A concept called Dynamic Dispatch allows functions to be determined, at runtime, by the types of the arguments passed in, so `(+ 1 1)` and `(+ "a" "b")` could use different versions of the `+` function.
 This is a key feature is dynamically typed programming languages, and we will be implementing this feature in our Scheme.